 Also called Swing Door Wardrobes, this is the commonest wardrobe type where the shutter is attached to the carcass of the closet by a hinge.
-A conventional choice, hinged or swing doors can be designed as per the layout – L-shaped, triangular, pentagonal.
+A conventional choice, hinged or swing doors, can be designed as per the layout – L-shaped, triangular, or pentagonal.

-Pros- Hinged wardrobes are easy to install, easy to move around and also cheaper when compared to sliding ones.
-They can also easily fit into an L-shaped corner or asymmetric spaces
+- Pros: Hinged wardrobes are easy to install and move around and are also cheaper when compared to sliding ones.
+They can also easily fit into an L-shaped corner or asymmetric spaces.

 2. Sliding Modular Wardrobe

-Pros- Sliding wardrobes are space-saving, look classy and elegant and needless clearance space when compared with hinged ones.
+- Pros: Sliding wardrobes are space-saving, look classy and elegant and have more clearance space compared to hinged ones.

 3. Walk-In Closet